-- 13. The definitions contained in the Glossary of CDM terms shall apply. - 14.
-For the purpose of this methodology the following definitions apply: - (a) Continuous brick kiln A brick kiln where bricks are loaded continuously into the kiln, rather than in batches.
+- 19. The definitions contained in the Glossary of CDM terms shall apply. - 20.
+For the purpose of this methodology the following definitions apply: - Biogas processing facility the facility which processes, upgrades and (a) compresses/liquefies the biogas collected from a Solid Waste Disposal Site (SWDS) with the purpose of supplying it to end-users; - (b) Continuous brick kiln - a brick kiln where bricks are loaded continuously into the kiln, rather than in batches.
 Continuous brick kilns are distinguished as moving ware kilns and moving fire annular kilns.
 Moving ware kilns include tunnel and vertical shaft kilns.
-Moving fire annualar kilns use Hoffmann, Bull's trench and Zig-zag technologies; - (b) Existing LFG capture system An existing active LFG capture system is a system that has been in operation in the last calendar year prior to the start of the operation of the project activity; - (c) LFG capture system A system to capture LFG.
-The system may be passive, active or a combination of both active and passive components.
+Moving fire annualar kilns use Hoffmann, Bull's trench and Zig-zag technologies; - (c) Existing LFG capture system - a system that has been in operation in the last calendar year prior to the start of the operation of the project activity; - LFG capture system a system to capture LFG.
+The system may be passive, (d) active or a combination of both active and passive components.
 Passive systems capture LFG by means of natural pressure, concentration, and density gradients.
 Active systems use mechanical equipment to capture LFG by providing pressure gradients.
-Captured LFG can be vented, flared or used; - (d) Intermittent brick kiln Bricks are loaded into the kiln and fired in batches.
-Types include Clamp, Scotch and Scove technologies; - Landfill gas (LFG) The gas generated by decomposition of waste in a SWDS.
-LFG is mainly composed of methane, carbon dioxide and small fractions of ammonia and hydrogen sulphide; - (f) Reference conditions Reference conditions are defined as 0oC (273.15 K, 32oF) and 1 atm (101.325 kN/m2, 101.325 kPa, 14.69 psia, 29.92 in Hg, 760 torr); - (g) Solid waste Material that is unwanted and insoluble (including gases or liquids in cans or containers).
-Hazardous waste is not included in the definition of solid waste: - (h) Solid waste disposal site (SWDS) Designated areas intended as the final storage place for solid waste.
+Captured LFG can be vented, flared or used;

+- (e) Intermittent brick kiln bricks are loaded into the kiln and fired in batches.
+Types include Clamp, Scotch and Scove technologies: - (f) Landfill gas (LFG) the gas generated by decomposition of waste in a SWDS.
+LFG is mainly composed of methane, carbon dioxide and small fractions of ammonia and hydrogen sulphide; - (g) Reference conditions reference conditions are defined as 0oC (273.15 K, 32oF) and 1 atm (101.325 kN/m2, 101.325 kPa, 14.69 psia, 29.92 in Hg, 760 torr); - (h) Solid waste material that is unwanted and insoluble (including gases or liquids in cans or containers).
+Hazardous waste is not included in the definition of solid waste: - (i) Solid waste disposal site (SWDS) designated areas intended as the final storage place for solid waste.